Buying your first car

 Private seller

-Buying a car from a private seller can be cheaper but make sure you do your pre-purchase checks thoroughly because the Australian Consumer Law (ACL) does not apply to private sales so you are not covered by statutory warranties or consumer guarantees.
+Buying a car from a private seller can be cheaper but make sure you do your pre-purchase checks thoroughly because the ACL does not apply to private sales so you are not covered by statutory warranties or consumer guarantees.
 Only vehicles bought from licensed dealers are covered by the Motor Vehicles Dealers Act.

 We have developed a Don’t be taken for a ride – used car buyer’s checklist to help you.